iD Mobile is part of the Carphone Warehouse and offers low-cost 4G price plans using coverage from Three.

 3G & 4G Coverage from Three

-iD Mobile is a virtual network operator that makes use of 3G and 4G coverage from Three.
-Customers using iD Mobile will receive the exact same coverage as customers on Three.
+iD Mobile is the virtual network operator from the Carphone Warehouse, piggybacking on 3G and 4G coverage from the Three network.
+Customers using iD Mobile will therefore receive the same coverage as customers on Three.

-Before ordering your new smartphone or SIM card from iD Mobile, we strongly recommend checking the coverage in your area.
+Before ordering your SIM card or smartphone from iD Mobile, we’d strongly recommend checking the coverage in your area.
 You can do this by entering your postcode on the iD Mobile website:

-Like Three, iD Mobile doesn’t provide any coverage using 2G technology.
+Like Three and like all of the other mobile networks using coverage from Three, iD Mobile doesn’t provide any 2G coverage.
 For this reason, you can’t use a 2G-only handset on iD Mobile.
-Your mobile phone is also unable to fall back to 2G coverage when there isn’t any 3G coverage available in your area.
+Your mobile phone will also be unable to fall back to 2G coverage when 3G or 4G coverage isn’t available.

-iD Mobile provides an international roaming service so customers can continue using their smartphone when abroad in other countries.
+iD Mobile offers an international roaming service so customers can use their smartphone when abroad in other countries.